EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 Peripherals planned:
 - An actual (not space expensive altera blob) divider
-- VGA Text mode - using block ram as character storage and the sdram as actual storage, ASR to activate
-- Memory mapped IO
+- Memory mapped IO, cachable and non-cachable memory (like OpenSPARC)
 - More IO interfaces, possible SPI, I2C, GPIO
 - Better debugging, some kind of wishbone debug or NIOS interface